 The LT time period should be considered in relation to the preceding AM period.
-It is clear from Figure 11.22 that there is still reasonable capacity at the start of the process, however some zones have decreased capacity which is due to spaces being taken during the AM time period and there is a correspondence between the final allocated demand in the AM and the available spaces.
+It is clear from Figure 11.22 that there is significantly less available capacity at the start of the process (top left, more light areas than AM) which is due to spaces being taken during the AM time period and there is a correspondence between the final allocated demand in the AM and the available spaces.

 There is also less demand overall trying to access the area in these time periods (top right) but more zones that will be overcapacity without redistribution (bottom left).
-Again, the process can be seen to redistribute as in the AM in the bottom right chart, noting there are more areas of high capacity at the end of the LT time period than the AM.
+Again, the process can be seen to redistribute in the bottom right chart, noting there are more areas of high capacity at the end of the LT time period than the AM.